-Exclusive: WeWork rebrands to The We Company; CEO Neumann talks about disappointing SoftBank round
+Exclusive: WeWork rebrands to The We Company; CEO Neumann talks about revised SoftBank round

 It was a blow, but those inside WeWork who worked closely with Neumann on the deal say that, almost immediately, he returned to the negotiating table.
 “It took a day for Adam to recover,” says one source who was close to the negotiations.

 Working around the clock, through the holidays into early January, WeWork and SoftBank hammered out a revised deal, announced this week, for $2 billion of new capital at a $47 billion valuation.
-Additionally, SoftBank has committed to fund another $1.5 billion in 2020.
 WeWork now has more than $10 billion of funding from SoftBank and close to $7 billion on its balance sheet.

 While the numbers are still eye-popping, for WeWork the reduced deal terms raise questions for a company that has fueled much of its growth from its ability to raise and spend billions.
 For the first three quarters of 2018, it generated $1.25 billion in revenues but lost $1.22 billion.

 The company, which will turn nine this year, hasn’t yet weathered a real economic downturn of the kind that economists are predicting for 2019 and 2020.
-One telltale sign: WeWork concedes that leasing prices in all but two cities it operates in are declining.
+One telltale sign: WeWork says that leasing prices in all but two cities it operates in are declining.

 Still, Neumann insists that nothing will throw WeWork off pace.
+The company maintains that lower lease prices are good for WeWork’s business, and softening markets could open new opportunities.
 “When 2019 comes and if the world goes into a real downturn, the one thing you are not going to see us do is be afraid or slow down or take less risks,” he says.
 He spoke to me by videoconference from his office in Los Angeles, sporting a black T-shirt that said “Creator.”
 He wore a cast on one of his fingers–he busted it last week surfing an 18-foot wave in Hawaii with surfer Laird Hamilton.
 “For me, a downturn is not scary.
 It’s an opportunity,” Neumann says.

 This week at an internal annual conference, the WeWork Global Summit, he will announce a major corporate and strategic shift.
 Going forward, the company will no longer be called WeWork but rather The We Company.
 The new structure is part of Neumann’s heady ambition to push the company’s market and opportunity beyond commercial real estate.
 Rather than just renting desks, the company aims to encompass all aspects of people’s lives, in both physical and digital worlds, he says.